moq-wg/moq-transport/draft-lcurley-moq-transport.md

 Object:

 : An object is an addressable unit whose payload is a sequence of bytes.
-Objects form the base element in the MoQTransport model.
+Objects form the base element in the MOQT model.
 See ({{model-object}}).

 Producer: